Priyanshu1129/PropertyListingBackend/README.md

 ### 📽️ Demo / Code Walkthrough

-> 🎥 *A video explanation is available in the `assets/` folder or shared separately.*
+> 🎥 *A video explanation is available on youtube:https://youtu.be/dYi4jG8YxAo*

 ---